 No. All participants are expected to participate in all scheduled lectures, events, site visits, trips, and activities.

-How much money will I need to bring for the programme?
+How much money would I need to bring for the program?

 The Study of the U.S. Institutes cover all basic costs of an individual’s participation including transportation, lodging, and meals.
 Generally, host institutions provide for meals through a combination of a cafeteria meal plan, a pre-loaded debit card for use at local restaurants, and/or a cash allowance to permit participants to purchase food for cooking.
-Information on housing and meal arrangements will be provided by the host institution six weeks prior to the start of the Institute.
-Other than the meal stipend mentioned above, participants should not expect to receive any spending money from the Institute.
+Other than a meal stipend, participants should not expect to receive any spending money from the Institute.
 Participants should bring their own spending money if they wish to purchase souvenirs or other items during their time in the United States.

 Will applicants with disabilities be considered?